actbee/Light-System/README.md

 ## How to run

-Please make sure you have installed the basic Kinect V2, OpenCV and Openframeworks environments on WIN before running this.
+Please make sure you have installed the basic Kinect V2, OpenCV and openFrameswork environments on WIN before running this.
 The IDE I used in this project is VS2017.
 You can find all of the core codes under the 2/2/sec/file.
 In the KINECT file there are some codes I wrote to test the function of Kinect V2.
 You can find the design report (in Chinese) in the PPT file.